 Site Map

-The New Madrid Seismic Zone extends from Cairo Illinois, mostly west of the Mississippi River, to near Memphis.
+The New Madrid Seismic Zone extends from Cairo Illinois to near Memphis.
 Little shakes happen about every day.
 It has a history of shaking violently about every 500 years.
 There is evidence the big shakes go WAY back.

 New Madrid FaultViolent shaking in 1811-12 meant folks especially in river bottom areas, from Buffalo, NY, to the Carolinas, awoke with a feeling like being on a rough ocean, and seeing the doors and hanging lamps silently sway.